sknrao/vsperf-docker/deployment/interactive/README.md

 This repository is to explore the containerization of OPNFV-VSPERF.
 Once there is an agreement, this will get merged with original vsperf repo.

-This container designed to start the server for the deploy client.
+This container designed to start the server for the vsperf client which will handle VSPERF Set-up related operations.

 Required commands: